e-lajeunesse/WorkItemManagementSystem/README.md

 ### Live Deployment

-The live deployment of the application can be found here: [title](https://wimsmvc.azurewebsites.net).
+The live deployment of the application can be found here: [Live Deployment](https://wimsmvc.azurewebsites.net).
 To use the application simply register a new account and log in with your username and password.
 Note that due to the implentation of user roles some actions will be restricted.

 ### Running the Application Locally